 The familiar prefix τετρα (tetra) means four but only occurs in compounds.
 The actual cardinal number four is τεσσαρες (tessares).

-The cardinal number τεσσαρες (tessares) occurs four times in the New Testament: in Matthew 24:31, Mark 2:3, Acts 10:11 and Revelation 4:4.
+The cardinal number τεσσαρες (tessares), meaning four, occurs 41 times in the New Testament; see full concordance.
 But it's also a part of the following derivations and compound words:

-- Together with the cardinal number δεκα (deka), meaning ten: the cardinal number δεκατεσσαρες (dekatessares), or fourteen (Matthew 1:17, 2 Corinthians 12:2, Galatians 2:1).
+- Together with the cardinal number δεκα (deka), meaning ten: the cardinal number δεκατεσσαρες (dekatessares), or fourteen.
+It occurs 5 times; see full concordance.

 - Together with the ordinal number δεκατος (dekatos), meaning tenth: the ordinal number τεσσαρεσκαιδεκατος (tessareskaidekatos), meaning fourteenth (Acts 27:27 and 27:33 only).